 Performing Arts Trip to New York - Feb 2020

-In February 2020, our performing arts students will be visiting New York.
+In February 2020, our performing arts students have the opportunity to visit New York.
 The trip will be an important part of their development and provide them with some invaluable experiences.
-During the trip their studies will benefit from a trip to a Broadway show and participation in 2 Broadway workshops.
+During the trip their studies will benefit from watching a Broadway show and participation in 2 Broadway workshops.
 They will also have the chance to take a TV and Movie Tour and visit the iconic Empire State Building.

 Our KS3 Arts Festival takes place every three years in June/July.
 For two days our KS3 students come off timetable and are offered a variety of arts-based events to participate in.